ramitha742003/BigBasket-Products-Analysis/README.md

 Implemented a Streamlit web application to display the dashboard and get specific product's information from the dataset.

-Created a interactive dashboard using Power BI.
+Created an interactive dashboard using Power BI.

-Tools used: Jupyter notebook, Python, Streamlit, Power BI.
+Tools used: Jupyter notebook, Python, Streamlit, Power BI, Matplotlib/Seaborn, sklearn, pandas, numpy.

 # Kaggle Dataset